treasure-data/digdag/digdag-docs/src/command_reference.rst

     $ digdag scheduler -b 0.0.0.0

 :command:`-f, --file PATH`
-  Use this file to load tasks (default: digdag.yml).
+  Use this file to load tasks (default: digdag.dig).
 This file is reloaded automatically when it's changed.

-  Example: -f tasks/another.yml
+  Example: -f tasks/another.dig

 :command:`-n, --port PORT`
   Port number to listen for web interface and api clients (default: 65432).